gwu-libraries/vopd/README.md

  - `NNN` is the show code/number
 (any separator character is okay - but positions of the values are important)

+*SFM extract files* must be Excel files output by [Social Feed Manager](https://gwu-libraries.github.io/sfm-ui/) with columns as per https://sfm.readthedocs.io/en/latest/data_dictionary.html?highlight=export#twitter-dictionary

+*Email extract files* must be Excel files with the following columns:
+* Date
+* From
+* Sender
+* Message

 ## Output files

-**`extracts-[pdf OR tweets].csv`** - All instances of a keyword and a subject found within "n" number of words of each other, where "n" is the configured window size.
+**`extracts-[pdf OR tweets OR email].csv`** - All instances of a keyword and a subject found within "n" number of words of each other, where "n" is the configured window size.

-Note that if `extracts-[pdf OR tweets].csv` already exists, it will be appended to.
+Note that if `extracts-[pdf OR tweets OR email].csv` already exists, it will be appended to.
 If you wish to overwrite, simply delete or rename it.

 ## recycle_keywords.py utility